You are a bit of a handyman but you have never built with Kinook blocks. This section is for you. You'll see, it's quite simple,

-You'll see, it's easier than it seems.
-With minimal tools and a few tricks you will soon master the basics and you will be able to start your own home improvement projects.
+with a minimum of tools and a few tricks you will quickly master the basics and you will be able to launch into fun constructions.

 Any construction based on the Kinook system includes 3 main steps: